 If you are experiencing difficulty in meeting your tax obligations and need assistance, please contact us.
 Our approach during the pandemic is to provide tailored support, working with customers and ensuring assistance is there when needed.

 You can access information on how we are assisting people impacted by the pandemic by remitting penalties and interest charged on some assessments and providing interest-free instalment plans.

 Land tax relief

-Land tax, including vacant residential land tax, relief measures include:
+Land tax, including vacant residential land tax, relief measures included:

 - Deferral of 2020 land tax until 31 March 2021 for eligible landowners who own at least one non-residential property and have total taxable landholdings below $1 million.